 to the log file.

-spreadsheet.
-Each new sheet is to be labeled as the day of the
+- The new sheet should be labeled as the day of the data recording.

 approximately 1000 recorded data entries for the production for the day.